 AD can be done in various ways, the primary distinction being "forward mode" and "reverse mode".
-Deep learning is made possible due to a special case of reverse mode AD known as backpropagation (or backprop).
+Deep learning is made possible due to a special case of reverse mode AD known as backpropagation (or backprop for short).
 In geometric computer vision, it is quite common to formulate estimation as a robust optimization problem (discussed in depth in one of our other articles here) as a sum of "squashed" residuals $r_i$ using a squashing function $\rho$

 $$